kislyuk/kislyuk.com/_posts/2020-09-21-effective-communication-engineers.markdown

 relatively small, because most organizations don't actually verbalize the success factors that enable effective communication in their engineering teams.

-Google's "people ops" ("HR department that hopefully doesn't suck") department put together a [nice website](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) outlining some of these key success factors, but even that only just begins to summarize the key insights that engineers realize over time.
+Google's "people ops" ("HR department that hopefully doesn't suck") put together a [nice website](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) outlining some of these key success factors, but even that only just begins to summarize the key insights that engineers realize over time.